How much is Jason Oppenheim Net Worth? See how this Selling Sunset star makes money!! - The Courier

 Conclusion

 That’s all about Jason Oppenheim net worth.
 The 45-year-old’s net worth is estimated to be a whopping $50 million, according to Celebrity Net Worth.
-Needless to say, the bulk of his earnings have come from his vast success in real estate.
+Needless to say, the bulk of his earnings have come from his vast success in real estate industry.
 For more updates, stay in touch with us!!